Susan R. Grant, Ph.D. - Neurolinguist

 Dr. Grant and her husband live in Northern Baltimore County.
 They have one son.

 r.
 Edwin Oliver is a licensed psychologist practicing for more than 15 years, with two Master's Degrees and a Doctorate of Clinical Psychology from Wheaton College in 1999.
 "Dr. Eddie" is a child advocate with extensive experience testing and providing a variety of therapies to students and their families.
-Since 2002, he has worked at the Baltimore Lab School (BLS), an independent school for children in grades 1-12 with language-based learning disabilities, attentional needs, anxiety, and social challenges.
-He was the Director of Research and Professional Partnerships at BLS.
-Prior to coming to this, Dr. Oliver worked as a school psychologist in Baltimore City and in a hospital-based therapeutic day school in Chicago.
+Beginning with the Lab School of Washington, he worked as a Licensed Psychologist and the Director of Research and Professional Partnerships for 15 years in an independent school for children in grades 1-12 with language-based learning disabilities, attentional and executive functioning needs and social challenges.
+Prior to this, Dr. Oliver worked as a school psychologist in Baltimore City and in a hospital-based therapeutic day school in Chicago.

 Dr. Eddie brings extensive expertise in psychoeducational and cognitive assessments, therapies, and school advocacy to this practice.